semi1390/implement-persistence-on-contact-form-data-master/README.md

 8. Test the solution locally by running the command `npm run test`.
 9. Refactor the solution to ensure all test cases are passing.
 10. DO NOT MODIFY THE PROVIDED CODE, ELSE THIS MAY IMPACT THE TEST CODE EXECUTION.
-11. Zip the solution code by selecting all the files and folders **excluding the node_modules folder** and give the name same as assignment name to the zipped file.
-12. Upload the zipped solution for submission.